University Administrative Policies

 Phone: (505) 277-2069

-Administrative Policies and Procedures Manual - Policy 3425: Military Leave
+Administrative Policies and Procedures Manual - Policy 3425: Military and Related Service Leave

 1. General

-• the Armed Forces of the United States, defined to include the Army, Navy, Air Force, Marine Corps, Coast Guard, and their reserve components;
+• Armed Forces of the United States, defined to include the Army, Navy, Air Force, Marine Corps, Coast Guard, and their reserve components and National Guard;

-• the state defense force to attend officially authorized training or instruction courses; or
+• State Defense Force to attend officially authorized training or instruction courses;

-Such military leave is paid at the employee's straight-time rate of pay.
-Once the fifteen (15) workday period is used, the employee is on leave without pay for any remaining absence
+Such military leave is paid at the employee’s straight-time rate of pay.
+Once the fifteen (15) workday period is used, the employee may take annual leave or leave without pay for any remaining absence, unless the Governor of New Mexico grants an additional fifteen (15) workdays of paid leave.

 4. Military Leave Without Pay

-An unpaid military leave of absence may also be granted for the following reasons.
+An unpaid military leave of absence may be granted for the following reasons:

-• Voluntary active duty for a special training purpose, such as attending an Armed Forces School.
+• Voluntary active duty for a special training purpose;

 • Voluntary enlistment for military service.
 Normally, a tour of three (3) years or more of active duty is required.

-6. Benefits While on Military Leave of Absence
+6. Benefits While on Extended Military Leave Without Pay

 Although activated employees and dependents will be eligible for health care through the military, those who choose to continue the health insurance through the University may do so, and the University will continue its contribution toward the premiums.
 Upon reinstatement after the tour of duty, employees and dependents who chose to temporarily disenroll from a University health insurance program while the employee was on military duty are permitted to reenroll.